 Oh, and before I forget, there was another team that day — the Houston Rockets, led by local favourite Jeremy Lin.
 Like Aussies, Taiwanese people grab on to anything and anyone with a remote link to success, and Lin is no different.
 The Harvard grad’s parents are from Taiwan, and so even though he’s an American born in America, to Taiwanese people it’s as good as a local product making it to the NBA.
 I was fascinated by the whole Linsanity thing last year like everyone else, so it was good to see him in person, but for me it was more exciting to see James Harden, Dwight Howard, and of course, coach Kevin McHale, arguably the craftiest post player of all time and former teammate of Larry Bird.

-Lin of course of the biggest cheer when the players were introduced, and he and Paul George even showed off a bit of their Mandarin before the game (Lin obviously more so than George, who said “hello” and “thank you”).
+Lin of course got the biggest cheer when the players were introduced, and he and Paul George even showed off a bit of their Mandarin before the game (Lin obviously more so than George, who said “hello” and “thank you”).

 Before I knew it, the game started, and I remember the first basket vividly — a two-handed put-back slam by Paul George off a missed layup by George Hill.
 The first Rockets basket was by — who else — Jeremy Lin, who sank a wide open three.
 Lin actually played really well on the day, almost like it had been scripted.
 He had 17 points in 35 minutes on 6 of 8 shooting before foul trouble forced him to sit and the bench warmers played out the rest of the game with the Rockets firmly ahead.
-He would have bee player of the game no matter where the game was played.
+He would have been player of the game no matter where the game was played.

 To avoid the risk of this post going on forever, here are some general observations I had about the game and the players and the teams in general: